-Since b2, aka cafelog, was GPL, Mullenweg was able to fork the b2 software in order to bring it up to date and accommodate his own blogging needs, thereby eliminating the challenges which were faced by web publishers.
+Since b2 was GPL, Mullenweg was able to fork the b2 software to bring it up to date and accommodate his own blogging needs, thereby eliminating the challenges which were faced by web publishers.

 The rest, as they say, is WordPress history.

 In October 2004, Mullenweg dropped out of college and moved from Houston to San Francisco to work for CNET and help them with blogs and various other new media offerings.